rubyworks/tapout/TAP-YJ.md

 is a plan format, not using an special YAML tags, it is easy to convert to JSON to get the equivalent TAP-J format.
-TAP-J documents follow all the same feild rules as TAP-Y, but are represented as a stream of JSON documents, instead of YAML documents.
+TAP-J documents follow all the same feild rules as TAP-Y, but are represented as a stream of JSON documents, one per line, instead of YAML documents.

 ## Structure